-Biography by Harper Collins Publishing Australia (link to their website -: Website)
+Biography by Harper Collins Publishing Australia (Link to Website)

 "Tim Borthwick is a Bronze Swagman Award-winning writer of original bush poetry.
 From a young age he loved to read the poems of Banjo Peterson and Henry Lawson, captivated by their ability to tell a story through rhyme and rhythm.
 Born on a sheep and cattle station in western Queensland, Tim has spent most of his life on the land, and has a great love for the people and stories of the Australian outback.
 Tim lives in Toowoomba, Queensland, and gets out to the bush whenever he can."

 Postscript - Sadly, Tim died on 26 July 2018, aged 48, a few weeks after he emailed us this wonderful poem.
 Copies of his 2017 published work, "Waltzing Australia" can be obtained online, a series of 50 poems & stories capturing the flavour and uniqueness of living and working in the bush.
 There is also an audio version available narrated by Jack Thompson.